JanssenProject/jans/docs/casa/plugins/cert-authn.md

 1. Wait one minute.
 In the admin console, navigate to the "Authentication methods" page.
 A new "User certificates" widget will appear.
 Enable the authentication method, drag it to the location (priority) desired, and hit "Save"

 1. Navigate to Casa main dashboard.
 A new menu item will appear for the certificate enrollment

+## Update the Casa ACR

+This step is required only if account onboarding via certificate attributes is desired or if you want to authenticate users by presenting a certificate alone (no username).

+Note these instructions apply for VM-based installations.
+On containers-based environments, please open a GitHub discussion or a support ticket.

+1. Download file `https://maven.jans.io/maven/io/jans/jans-scim-model/replace-janssen-version/jans-scim-model-replace-janssen-version.jar` and place it in your server under `/opt/jans/jetty/jans-auth/custom/libs`

+1. Edit the file `/etc/default/jans-casa`: locate a segment that reads `-Dacr=` and assign `agama_io.jans.casa.cert.oneStepAuthn` as new value.
+Save the change

+1. Restart `jans-casa` and `jans-auth` services

 ## Testing